-MPA/MPP and Program Evaluation and Data Analtics preview
+MPA/MPP and Program Evaluation and Data Analytics preview

 Public Administration (MPA), Public Policy (MPP), Program Evaluation and Data Analytics, MS Information Sessions

-Arizona State University's School of Public Affairs is ranked top 12 in the nation for graduate public affairs programs, according to US News and World Report.
-This information session offers you an opportunity to explore ASU's Master of Public Administration (MPA) and Master of Public Policy (MPP), and Program Evaluation and Data Analytics, MS programs.
+Arizona State University's School of Public Affairs is ranked top 10 in the nation for graduate public affairs programs, according to U.S. News & World Report.
+This information session offers you an opportunity to explore ASU's Master of Public Administration (MPA), Master of Public Policy (MPP), and Program Evaluation and Data Analytics, MS programs.
 Uncover the option that's right for you in this quick 60-minute session; whether you've graduated recently or you're a working professional.
 We will cover everything you need to know about the program as well as provide you with tips to prepare you to start the program.

 Please bring questions to ask faculty, graduate recruiter, and current students during this time.